JetBrains Rider's solution-wide analysis enables two related but distinct features:

-If you turn the solution-wide analysis off and then decide to turn it on again, JetBrains Rider will have to repeat some of the initial calculations, which may be time-consuming.
-To avoid this, you can pause and resume the solution-wide analysis instead.
+If you turn solution-wide analysis off and then decide to turn it on again, JetBrains Rider will have to repeat some of the initial calculations, which may be time-consuming.
+To avoid this, you can pause and resume solution-wide analysis instead.

-To pause and resume solution-wide analysis
+Pause and resume solution-wide analysis

-Ignoring errors/warnings in solution
+Ignore errors/warnings in solution

 At some stage of your solution development, you may have too many errors/warnings known to you.
 JetBrains Rider allows you to flexibly ignore some errors or error-containing files and not include them into solution-wide analysis results.

-To allow solution-wide analysis ignore specific errors/warnings
+Allow solution-wide analysis to ignore specific errors/warnings

 In the All Solution Files tab of the Problems tool window Alt+6 select a discovered problem or, if you want to ignore all issues in a specific file, select this file.

 Right-click the selected item and choose Ignore Error(s) .